 - This role involved painting railway wheels on a finishing line.

 - Humiliated and stressed by what he perceived as a considerable demotion, and physically unable to fulfil the requirements of the role, the employee tendered his resignation.

 The case turned on the issue of alternative acceptable employment.
-The employee’s resignation was found to have occurred after his position as a furnace operator was made redundant, and the crux of the case was the issue of ‘acceptable alternative employment’.
+The employee’ resigned after his position as a furnace operator was made redundant.
+The crux of the case was subsequently then the issue of ‘acceptable alternative employment’.
 The relevant Award provisions required the judge to consider whether the new role met the test for acceptable alternative employment.
-If it did, the employee was not entitled to the redundancy entitlements under the Award.
+If it did, the employee would receive a redundancy payment under the Award.
 This test involves:

 - Work load and travel time

 - Job security